 - Load: “Completes the process by putting the transformed data in the target system.”

 While ETL technologies have been popular since the 1970s, ETL as a strategy plays an important role in modern times with new technologies.

 Beware of introducing unintended semantic drifts when employing ETL.
 As data is transformed, the meaning and the context of that data changes.
 This could cause issues in understanding the original purpose of the data or prevent staying current with new technologies or contexts.

 Other Definitions of ETL Include:

 - “A technique in managing the movement and consolidation of data within and between applications and organizations.”
-(DAMA Interntational Data Management Book of Knowledge 2)
+(Data Management Body of Knowledge)

 - “The process of making inaccessible data available by extracting data from multiple sources and making it usable for cleansing, transformation, and finally, business insight.”
 (Talend)

 - A service that “simplifies the process for loading data.”
 (Conner Forrest, TechRepublic)